Strizalkouski/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Questions

 1. How is a framework different than a library?
+A library, such as jQuery, is a collection of prewritten code consisting of common tasks that simplify development.
+Our code is "in charge" and uses a library to retrieve specific functions from the collection.
+A framework, like Angular, provides the basic structure of an application.
+The framework is "in charge" and our code fills in the details.
 2. What is a controller?
+Controllers contain the business logic that applies functions and values to scope.
+It is a javascript object created to modularize the code and break it into specific functionality or jobs.
 3. What is a view?
+A view is what the user will see when a specific thing is happening.
+There is a default view, and other views are called into place when actions occur.
+Views make for a smooth webpage as it's not always a complete page reload, it's just the specific "view" reloading.
 4. What is a single page application?
+A single page application is a page that does not need to switch pages when events happen.
+Instead, new views are populated and presented when the actions occur.
 5. What is a directive in Angular?
+A directive binds angular activity to the HTML.
+For example ngRepeat will repeat the instances that are present.  ngClick indicates to do something when the HTML is clicked.
 ## Git

 ### Exercises

-1. Write a command to create a new branch called `bug-fix`.
+1. Write a command to create a new branch called `bug-fix`. git checkout -b "bug-fix"
-2. If you're on the `master` branch, write a command to merge a branch called `bug-fix` into the `master` branch.
+2. If you're on the `master` branch, write a command to merge a branch called `bug-fix` into the `master` branch. git merge "bug-fix"